RICHARD M. PERRY

 He has won eleven Missouri Valley sectional titles and has been ranked number one in the Valley many times in various age divisions.
 In 1998, he was ranked number one in the Valley in both Men's 45 and 50 singles.
 He represented the Missouri Valley in Intersectional play in Menís 45s in 1996, captained the Oklahoma 4.5 Senior league team that was third in the nation in 1997, and attained a national ranking of 23 in 50 singles in 1998.
 He won the 70 Singles division of the National Senior Olympics in 2017 and was selected that year to represent the United States in the Gordon Trophy Cup annual tennis competition with Canada.

 He served as Treasurer of the Oklahoma District Tennis Association for twelve years and its President for three years.
 He was Secretary of the USTA/Missouri Valley Section in 2001-02, its Treasurer in 2003-04, its First Vice President in 2005-06, its President in 2007-08, and its Voting Delegate in 2009-10.
 He served eight years on the USTA National Adult and Senior Competition Committee and was its Vice-Chair for two years.
+He has been inducted into the Missouri Valley Tennis Hall of Fame.

 He and Mary have been married since 1969 and have two children, Beth and Ryan.